 The expected functionality of video connectors may vary slightly depending on the particular subsystem.
 The following table describes test scenarios to test behavior that may be different from standard.

-Test Scenario Comment Behavior 1 Behavior 2 Behavior 3 Disconnect a camera from the network (or, for analogue cameras disconnect it directly from the server hardware) Some subsystems display a 'no video' icon on their video controls, some show a black screen, some cause a video freeze.
-As we want a standard Display a standard "Video signal lost" error message on the video tile.
+Test Scenario Comment Behavior 1 Behavior 2 Behavior 3 camera from Some subsystems display a 'no video' icon on their video controls, some Display a standard "Video signal lost" error message on the video tile.